paulbible/papst/README.md

 ## Post Peak-calling Analysis

 PAPST is a user friendly program for analysis of ChIP-Seq (chromatin immunoprecipitation followed by sequencing) experiments.
-PAPST allows users into interact the significant peaks called from ChIP-seq analysis.
+PAPST allows users to interact with the significant peaks called from ChIP-seq experiments.
 It allows powerful co-localization analysis of multiple peaks sets.
+Written in pure Java, PAPST facilitates fast and interactive exploratory research of DNA binding by transcription factors and epigenetic modifications.

 ### Features
 The main features of PAPST are: